tkdaj/react-validated-form/README.md

 };
 ```

+If you don't supply any custom error text, then the default HTML5 error text will be used.

 <br />

 `onFormChanged`: `optional` `[ValidatedForm ONLY]` It fires any time a form value is changed and the function is shaped as follows: